 No; we do not believe this is in the best interest of your sponsored child.
 There are several reasons for this: the inherent danger of sending a child alone to travel, language barriers, culture shock, and difficulty of the child's readjustment to their own lifestyle.

 Can I adopt the child I sponsor?

 As much as many of us would love to adopt our sponsored child, this is not possible.
-Many children have living relatives, but for those who do not, our homes and community centers are not registered for adoption.
+Many of the children live with their families and attend the community centers during the day, but for those who do not, our homes and community centers are not registered for adoption.
 These children are the future leaders of the country of India.

 Will I receive a reminder when my child's support comes due?